andrewcooke/choochoo/docs/index.md

 dkr/run-ch2-jp-pg-persist.sh   # normal use
 ```

-### Other Linux

-See Ubuntu above.
-Other than installing different packages, it *should* work
-(I develop in OpenSuse).

 ### Windows

 No idea.
 Sorry.

 ## General Guidance

 The system runs within docker.
-It requires three images and three virtual
+It requires three images and two virtual
 volumes.
+The permanent data are stored at `~/.ch2` and mapped into docker.

 Clone the repo (the master branch is more likely to work, but the dev branch
 has the latest code).
 In the dkr directory are various scripts (in general a
 script will display help if given the `-h` argument).

-Once (only) you need to create a disk (virtual volume) where the permanent
-data (FIT files) are stored:

-    FORCE_NEW_DISK=1 dkr/make-choochoo-data-volume.sh

 Do not repeat this or you will lose all previous uploads.

-Then use `run-ch2-jp-pg-persist.sh` to start everything.
+Use `run-ch2-jp-pg-persist.sh` to start everything.
 Use `--reset` to
 build disks (virtual volumes) for the first use.

     dkr/run-ch2-jp-pg-persist.sh --reset